peas-vr/v2s/README.md

 Video/GIF to Sprite Sheet for use as animated VRChat emoji's.

-This script will automatically batch process the file extensions `.gif`, `.mp4`, `.avi`, `.mov`, or `.mkv` into an 8x8 sprite sheet compatible with VRChat's web emoji uploader.
+This script will automatically batch process the file extensions `.gif`, `.mp4`, `.avi`, `.mov`, or `.mkv` into 8x8 sprite sheets compatible with VRChat's web emoji uploader.
 It is recommended that input videos be short in length as an 8x8 sprite sheet will be a **maximum of 64 frames**.
 The script will attempt to skip frames to hit the maximum 64 frames.
 It will also create the correct output filename to upload to VRChat with automatic Frame/FPS detection.

 ## Usage
 ### Windows